giridhar7632/colorScheme/README.md

 # Color Scheme Generator

 This workshop is an introduction to [React Hooks](https://reactjs.org/docs/hooks-intro.html).
-We're building a random-color scheme generator app using react.
+We're building a colorful app - 'random-color scheme generator' using react.
 It will look something like this.

 ![Final Result](https://cloud-hjs8whqjv.vercel.app/0screencapture.png)